ZachBray/simple-binary-encoding-wiki/FIX-SBE-XML-Primer.md

 * `dimensionType`: The composite type that is used to hold the group dimensions.
 This must be composed of a `numInGroup` type as well as a `blockLength` type.
 This defaults to "groupSizeEncoding".
 * `blockLength`: The length of the fixed fields in the group in bytes.

+When `numInGroup` type is set to `uint8`, a group element may contain up to 256 entities.
+This type can be set to `uint16` in order for the group to contain up to 65,536 entities.
+A group cannot contain more than 65,536 entities.

 Examples of the use of `<field>` are below:

 ```xml